gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ### The alternate way

-If, for any reason, you need to install a specific version of the plug-in, the solution is to download the archive from [SourceForge Files](http://sourceforge.net/projects/gnuarmeclipse/files/Current%20Releases/) and to point the Eclipse update mechanism to the local archive: In the* Eclipse* menu: **Help** → **Install New Software...**
+If, for any reason, you need to install a specific version of the plug-in, the solution is to download the archive from [SourceForge Files](http://sourceforge.net/projects/gnuarmeclipse/files/Current%20Releases/) and to point the Eclipse update mechanism to the local archive: In the* Eclipse* menu → **Help** → **Install New Software...**

 * in the *Install* window, click the **Add...** button
 * in the *Add Repository* window, click the **Archive...** button